Beliavsky/Fortran-Tools/README.md

 [DISLIN](https://www.dislin.de/): high-level plotting library for displaying data as curves, polar plots, bar graphs, pie charts, 3D-color plots, surfaces, contours and maps, available for several C, C++, Fortran 77 and Fortran 90/95 compilers on the operating systems Unix, Linux, FreeBSD, Windows, Mac OSX and MS-DOS.
 The DISLIN distributions can be used freely without any restrictions.
 Access to the source code and a preferred support is available via a contract.

+[Dislin_x_y_plot](https://github.com/andizuend/Dislin_x_y_plot): generates plots from within a Fortran program nearly as easily as with the provided [Dislin](https://www.dislin.de/) "quickplots", by Andi Zuend.
+However, unlike the quickplots, this module offers a lot more options for controlling the plot page, axis system and various curve properties.
+It also makes adding multiple x--y data sets (curves) to a single plot easy.

 [fplot](https://github.com/jchristopherson/fplot): provides a convenient interface for plotting with gnuplot, by jchristopherson

 [fortplot](https://github.com/asarkar2/fortplot): plot module for Fortran so that plotting can be done in real time (on the fly), by Anjishnu Sarkar